 129A Ossington Ave, Toronto, Canada – victoireboutique.com

->> THIS IS HOW YOU GET THERE: Jet Airways offers daily flights from Amsterdam to Toronto from € 402,-.
-You’re there in a little over 8 hours!
-During my last trip I flew in their Première Class and the food was honestly so good.
-Absolutely recommended if you love Indian food like me!
+>> HOW TO GET THERE: Jet Airways Fly daily from Amsterdam to Toronto from €402.
+You're there in just over eight hours!
+I flew in their Premier Class on my last trip, and the food was truly delicious.
+Highly recommended if you, like me, love Indian food!

->> THIS IS WHERE YOU’LL STAY: Toronto has several nice districts where you can stay, but if you’re more into the trendy areas the neighbourhood around Queen Street West and Ossington Ave are recommended.
+>> WHERE TO STAY: Toronto has several nice neighborhoods where you can stay, but if you like the trendier areas, then the area around Queen Street West and Ossington Ave is recommended.

 Happy travels!